dipietrantonio/pdf4py/README.md

 ## Documentation

-You can read the documentation for this package on [readthedocs.io](https://pdf4py.readthedocs.io/en/latest/).
+You can read the documentation on [readthedocs.io](https://pdf4py.readthedocs.io/en/latest/).

 ## Contributing